-The North and South Poles Face an 'Unprecedented' Climate Future
+An Upheaval at the Ends of the World

 In the spring, the sea ice vanishes early, allowing algae blooms to envelop the open ocean.
 One warm-water species of algae produces toxins that trigger a disease called paralytic shellfish poisoning when absorbed by shellfish and then eaten by humans.
 Toxins in a single animal can kill a person in as little as two hours, according to the Alaska Division of Public Health.
 There is no antidote.

-Paralytic shellfish poisoning cases have increased seven-fold in Alaska over the last 40 years, the new report finds.
+Cases of paralytic shellfish poisoning have increased sevenfold in Alaska over the past 40 years, the new report finds.
 Seals, walruses, and whales have also been killed by the disease.

 Finally, in the summer, temperatures soar.
 In August, huge swaths of the Arctic Ocean surface measured 20 degrees Fahrenheit warmer than normal.
 Ice now almost never makes it through the summer: Less than 1 percent of sea ice in 2018 formed more than four years ago.
 When scientists began tracking that figure back in the 1980s, one-sixth of all sea ice was at least four years old.